akaGallo/APTP_project/README.md

 * <p align="justify">Problem 5: it further extends Problem 4 by employing a more sophisticated planner that allows the definition of C++ code for each action.
 Once a plan is obtained, which minimizes the required time, it is possible to simulate the proposed solution by running the plan using the implemented C++ codes.
 To run this problem, you will need ROS2 and PlanSys2.</p>

-<p align="justify">The mentioned planners are available and ready to install on Linux.
+The mentioned planners are available and ready to install on Linux.
 It is recommended to use a Linux machine for the best experience.
 Alternatively, you can install [Ubuntu 22.04](https://ubuntu.com/download/desktop) for the [VirtualBox](https://www.virtualbox.org) directly on MacOS.
 Instructions for installing it are provided in the subsequent section.
-If you are using Linux, you can proceed directly to the section that explains the installation process for the planners on Linux.</p>
+If you are using Linux, you can proceed directly to the section that explains the installation process for the planners on Linux.

 ****
 # Install all the planners in Ubuntu 22.04 using VirtualBox for MacOS